aaronaltounian/pudding-pilot/README.md

 I like to fly model airplanes which run off LiPo batteries.
 These batteries are stored discharged for safety.
 It takes time to charge batteries and if I realize too late that the conditions for flying are good, I often spend the time I should be flying, charging batteries instead.

+## Why is the repo called Pudding Pilot?

+It's a working title and will probably not be the name of the final product.
+My friends and I are constantly on the lookout for a good flying field where we can engage in the types of RC activities that the [Flite Test](https://www.youtube.com/user/flitetest) folks sometimes do, and for us one of those activities would be squirting pudding out of a model airplane.
+Thus we refer to a good flying field as a 'pudding field'.

+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).